Wedrix/watchtower/README.md

 ## Note for Symfony Users

-There is an associated Flex recipe for this package, that generates initial bootstrap files that allow you to instantly access a GraphQL API for your service.
-Kindly take note of the following changes made to your project before considering the install:
+There is an associated [Symfony Flex recipe](https://github.com/symfony/recipes-contrib/tree/main/wedrix/) for this package, that generates the initial bootstrap files that allow you to instantly access a GraphQL API for your service.
+Kindly take note of the following changes made to your project folder before considering the install:

- 1. List item
+ 1. Adds the controller **Watchtower/Controller.php** to the **Controller** directory
+ 2. Registers the route **/graphql** to point to Watchtower/Controller.php
+ 3. Adds the following commands to the **Command** directory:
+	 - Watchtower/AddPlugin.php - `watchtower:plugins:add`
+	 - Watchtower/AddScalarTypeDefinition.php - `watchtower:scalar-type-definitions:add`
+	 - Watchtower/GenerateSchema.php - `watchtower:schema:generate`
+	 - Watchtower/ListPlugins.php - `watchtower:plugins:list`
+	 - Watchtower/ListScalarTypeDefinitions.php - `watchtower:scalar-type-definitions:list`
+	 - Watchtower/UpdateSchema.php - `watchtower:schema:update`
+ 4. Adds the following services to the **src** directory:
+	 - WatchtowerExecutor.php
+	 - WatchtowerConsole.php
+ 5. Adds the following directories:
+	 - resources/graphql/plugins
+	 - resources/graphql/scalar_type_definitions
+ 6. Generates the schema file at resources/graphql/schema.graphql

 This package does not register a bundle like most others do.
-Instead, it tries to register the bootstrap files directly into the project.
-Considering the integral nature of GraphQL for most projects, we believe this to be the most appropriate approach, as it allows you the most flexibility.
-This simplifies adding custom validation or security rules, [supporting multiple schemas](#using-multiple-schemas), and conforming with your project's structure.
+Instead, it tries to load a few bootstrap files directly into the project folder.
+This simplifies the library's usage, allowing great flexibility to add custom validation and security rules, [support multiple schemas](#using-multiple-schemas), and to enforce your preferred project structure and choice of configuration.

-If you choose to not run the recipe during installation, the source may still be instructional for your custom integration.
-It can be accessed here.
+We recommend allowing the flex recipe to run during the install.
+However, if for whatever reason you choose to disallow it, you may still find the source files instructional.
+You can access them [here](https://github.com/symfony/recipes-contrib).

 # Usage

 This library has two main components:

- 1. The Executor component (`Wedrix\Watchtower\Executor`), responsible for auto-resolving queries.
+ 1. The Executor component `Wedrix\Watchtower\Executor`, responsible for auto-resolving queries.
- 2. The Console component (`Wedrix\Watchtower\Console`), responsible for code generation, schema management, and plugin management.
+ 2. The Console component `Wedrix\Watchtower\Console`, responsible for code generation, schema management, and plugin management.

-The Executor component should be used in some form of controller class or callback  function to power your service's GraphQL endpoint.
-The example below is for a simple Slim 4 application:
+The Executor component should be used in some controller class or callback  function to power your service's GraphQL endpoint.
+The example usage below is for a Slim 4 application:

 ```php
 #index.php